City-of-Helsinki/linkedevents/README.md

 6) If you want to force the extension to be enabled on every request, add the extension's identifier to `AUTO_ENABLED_EXTENSIONS` in Django settings.

 For an example extension implementation, see [course extension](extension_course).

+## Changelog

+This project uses a changelog to keep track of all notable changes between versions.
+See [CHANGELOG](CHANGELOG.md) for more details.